 Transfer pricing adjustments operate on a self-assessment basis and apply in respect of certain cross-border dealings between entities and to the allocation of actual income and expenses of an entity between the entity and its PE, using the internationally accepted arm's-length principle, which is to be determined consistently with the relevant OECD Guidance material (and applied to both treaty and non-treaty cases).
 In addition, companies are required to have transfer pricing documentation in place to support their self-assessed positions before the lodgement of the tax return.

-Australia implemented the OECD’s new transfer pricing documentation standards from 1 January 2016 for those companies with global revenue of AUD 1 billion or more.
-Under these new documentation standards, the Australian Taxation Office (ATO) will receive the following information on large companies operating in Australia:
+Australia implemented the OECD’s transfer pricing documentation standards for those companies with global revenue of AUD 1 billion or more.
+Under these documentation standards, the Australian Taxation Office (ATO) receives the following information on large companies operating in Australia:

 - A country-by-country (CbC) report that shows information on the global activities of a multinational, including the location of its income and taxes paid.

 - A master file containing an overview of the multinational’s global business, its organisational structure, and its transfer pricing policies.

 - A local file that provides detail about the local taxpayer’s inter-company transactions.